UnofficialSamHub/MeadowLand/README.md

 ## Credit
 MeadowLand created by Vuk or VukAnd

-Commiter and Paretner of MeadowLand, GamerBoi153
+Commiter and Partner of MeadowLand, GamerBoi153

 Logo And Comic Sans Pack and also Sand Castle Sprite by Pot Noddle